The Salem Witchhunts: A History of Witches, Trials, and Witch Hunts!

 Salem witchhunts began with two young girls Betty and Abigail.
 Betty was nine and the Reverend Samuel Parris's daughter.
 Abigail was his niece and two years older than Betty.
 They unexpectedly began acting very strangely by twisting their bodies in strange positions and screaming.
 They would also cover their ears and scream during prayer, acting as if the prayers were literally harming them.

 There were actually two parts of Salem, the village and the town.
 The village consisted of 500 people.
-One of those who lived in the village was the minister (Saumuel Parris), so that he could live close to the meeting house.
+One of those who lived in the village was the minister (Samuel Parris) so that he could live close to the meeting house.

 Heightened Emotional State

-The town on the other hand were a poor farm community.
+The town, on the other hand, was a poor farm community.
 The poverty in this town was a big source of stress in this community, as they struggled to provide enough food.
 This along with a state of fear and stress due to attacks that happened just shortly before the accusations.
-Salem Town was continually being attacked by the Wampanoag Indians; therefore, they were in constant fear that these attacks would resume at anytime.
+Salem Town was continually being attacked by the Wampanoag Indians; therefore, they were in constant fear that these attacks would resume at any time.
 After being in such turmoil and fear, when the witch accusations occurred, they were already in a heightened emotional state.